 Then this invokes the two-pass strategy for those seats.
 If all seats are open (in the entire venue), then if a patron asks for:

 So patrons wanting one or three seats will be moved back a couple of rows.
-Remember that this area is low on the desired scale.
+Remember that this front-side area is low on the desired scale.

 Thus, the search process is designed so that: